 One of my all time favorite cookies is rugelach—a scrumptious crescent shaped cookie made from a cream cheese dough.
 I decided to use my rugelach dough to make hamantaschen and eureka!
-These next two recipes for hamantaschen made with a rugelach dough, may be my favorite hamantaschen yet.
+This recipe for hamantaschen made with a rugelach dough, may be one of my favorite hamantaschen yet.
 I call my hamantaschen made with cream cheese dough rugentaschen.
 Here’s a recipe for rugentaschen filled with peanut butter cream and drizzled with chocolate ganache.

 Dough: In the bowl of an electric mixer beat together the butter and cream cheese until well combined.
 Add the sugar and beat until fluffy.
 Add the flour and the salt and beat until just combined.
 Divide the dough into quarters and refrigerate for at least one hour or overnight.